valeIT/valeIT.github.io/about/index.md

 ## Projects

 I'm currently working full time, mainly developing apps for iOS.
-I'm also developing web applications (mainly backend) and working in DevOps.
+I'm also developing web applications (mainly backend and databases) and working in DevOps.

 I've been writing online since 2007 and had a website since 2009.
 I currently write on my [Blog](/) and occasionally on [Twitter](https://twitter.com/valentinourbano).

-When I have time, I work on some small [personal projects](/projects).
-For professional projects send me an email.
+When I have time, I work on some small [personal projects](/projects), write and play guitar.

+For information about professional projects send me an email.

 ## Tools